salzman-lab/blast_multiprocessing/README.txt

 sbatch /oak/stanford/groups/horence/george/blast_internal_parallelization/blast_internal_parallelization.sh /oak/stanford/groups/horence/george/blast_internal_parallelization/test_Nov1_2023 /oak/stanford/groups/horence/george/blast_internal_parallelization/test/test_data.tsv

 To change the BLAST script used, the user may modify the path to the BLAST bash script on line 12 in blast_internal_parallelization.py.

+A virtual environment specific to this procedure is provided.